ascoderu/lokole/README.rst

 - *subject* encodes the subject of the email as a plain unicode string.

-- *message* stores the content of the email, as a html-formatted unicode string.
+- *body* stores the content of the email, as a html-formatted unicode string.

 - *attachments* is an optional field that contains the attachments (if any) associated with the email.
 Each JSON object in this list describes one